Which Student Loans Are Available for Graduate Students?

 Grad PLUS Loan

-Private Loans are available to students to assist in covering expenses that are above what traditional financial aid can cover.
-Some private loans require school certification before being approved and are intended to cover educational related expenses while other private loans do not require school certification and may be used for various living expenses above and beyond typical educational expenses.
+Private loans for grad school are available to students to assist in covering expenses that are above what traditional financial aid can cover.
+Some private loans require school certification before being approved and are intended to cover educational related expenses while other private loans for grad school do not require school certification and may be used for various living expenses above and beyond typical educational expenses.

 A grad PLUS loan is a type of Direct PLUS loan.
 It allows you to borrow money if you reach the limits of your Stafford loan.
 Grad school may be very expensive.
 The $20,000 limit may not cover more than the tuition and textbooks.
 In some cases, it might cover even less.